 One of the driving forces in anxiety is believing that it is bad to be fearful and have anxiety.
 Everyone experiences varying levels of anxious thinking and fears.
-Rather than encourage ideals of perfection which indicate living without fear, open the discussion about fears with your child.
-Encourage them to discuss their fears, no matter how abstract.
-Openly discuss your own fears with them, no matter how you perceive they might make you look as a parent.
-It’s important for kids to understand that having fears and emotions is normal.
-Showing kids that it is possible to feel and experience fear, then courageously walk through it and act in spite of it is the better example.
+Rather than encourage ideals of perfection that indicate living without fear, open the discussion about your child’s fears.
+Please allow them to discuss their worries, no matter how abstract.
+Openly discuss your own concerns with them, no matter how you think they might make you look as a parent.
+Kids need to understand that having fears and emotions is normal.
+Showing kids that it is possible to feel and experience fear, then courageously walk through it and act despite it, is the better example.

 Practice Mindfulness Together

 Prayer, meditation, and mindfulness exercises are proven ways to reduce the symptoms of anxiety.
-Though anxiety cannot be “cured” it can be well managed with a spiritual foundation.
-Mindfulness activities like focusing on the breath, performing a body scan meditation, talking through prayer, or paying attention to the senses, can help take a child out of their fearful future while bringing them back to a faithful present.
+Though anxiety cannot be “cured,” your teen can manage it with a spiritual foundation.
+Mindfulness activities can help take a child out of their fearful future while bringing them back to a faithful present.
+Use strategies such as:

 Have Empathy and Compassion

-You may not fully understand how it feels to live with clinical anxiety.
+You may not fully understand how it feels to live with an anxiety disorder.
 You do have experience in fear, doubt, feeling out of control, and struggling to cope with truths in life.
-Remember that there is a distinct plan and unique purpose for every aspect of our character and being.
+Remember that there every aspect of our character and being can be used for a purpose.
 Your child is not deficient, broken, or a punishment for you because of their anxiety.
-Instead, they pose a peculiar challenge to your ability to love more deeply and unconditionally.
+Instead, they pose a particular challenge to your ability to love more deeply and unconditionally.
 What your child needs more than anything is a reminder of that.

 Seek Anxiety Treatment at Stonewater Adolescent Recovery Center